 It’s important to know that you can’t just put up your tent anywhere you like in Sydney and even other parts of NSW.

-I often get asked by backpackers and budget travellers about the availability of camping in Sydney.
+I often get asked questions by backpackers and budget travellers about the availability of camping in Sydney.

 - Is it is easy to get a campsite close to the city?